 Depending on your budget, group size and what gear you are bringing with you, there’s plenty of car-free options from coaches to private vehicles with a driver – here’s a quick rundown with links to more info.

 Shuttle and Bus Services

-One of the easiest and cost-effective ways to get here is by shuttle, with multiple daily services running from downtown Vancouver and Vancouver International Airport.
+One of the easiest and cost-effective ways to get here is by shuttle, with daily services running from downtown Vancouver and Vancouver International Airport.
 The buses have regular services, plenty of room for luggage and big windows so you can see the views without having to worry about driving (local tip – sit on the left side of the bus on the way to Whistler for views of Howe Sound and the Tantalus Range).
 Once in Whistler, buses will usually make stops at both Whistler Creekside and at the central Gateway Loop in Whistler Village so make sure you know which stop you need.
 Some will even stop at your hotel – fancy!

 Airport Transfers and Private Charter Vehicles

 Private charters come with a driver who will meet you inside the airport or at your hotel, help you load your luggage then take care of all the driving to Whistler so you can sit back, relax and enjoy the views along the way.
 The beauty of booking your own transfer means you also get dropped off right at your accommodation so you can settle in and start your vacation.